 You don’t need to walk the entire trail.
 The best Bryce Canyon view and photo spot to see Thor’s Hammer and windows is just below Sunset Point down the Navajo Loop Trail just a bit.
 Trust us!

-PLEASE stay on the trails.
+PLEASE stay on the Bryce Canyon hiking trails.
 The increasing love for nature impacts outdoor areas which suffer from litter, trail erosion and more.
-Do your part to be a responsible visitor.

 Sunrise Point offers incredibly colorful vistas at sunrise as the sun casts an early morning glow on the red rock hoodoos.
 The early morning light makes it the ideal location for photography.